approov/quickstart-nativescript/QUICKSTART-README.md

 ## RUNNING THE SHAPES APP WITHOUT APPROOV

-The Shapes App is a simple NativeScript application written in Javascript using the Angular and TypeScript-NativeScript.
+The Shapes App is a simple NativeScript application written in Javascript using the Angular, VueJS and TypeScript-NativeScript.

 <p>
     <img src="images/home.jpg" width="256" title="Shapes App">